kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 Another one, `<link rel="prefetch">` is a low priority resource hint that allows the browser to fetch resources in the background (idle time) that might be needed later, and store them in the browser's cache.
 It is helpful when you know you’ll need that resource on a subsequent page, and you want to cache it ahead of time. *Prefetching can be achieved through the use of resource hints such as `rel=prefetch` or `rel=preload`, via libraries such as [quicklink](https://github.com/GoogleChromeLabs/quicklink) or [Guess.js](https://github.com/guess-js/guess).*

-- There’re six `<link rel>` tags that instruct the browser to preload something: https://3perf.com/blog/link-rels/
+- There’re six `<link rel>` tags that instruct the browser to preload something: check out [Preload, prefetch and other <link> tags](https://3perf.com/blog/link-rels).
 - Resource hints like `preconnect` and `dns-prefetch` are executed as the browser sees fit.
 The `preload`, on the other hand, is mandatory for the browser.
 Modern browsers are already pretty good at prioritizing resources, that's why it's important to use `preload` sparingly and only preload the most critical resources.
 - The `fetchpriority` attribute (available in Chrome 101 or later) is a hint and not a directive.
 Fetch Priority can also complement `preload`.
 Include the `fetchpriority` attribute when preloading several resources of the same type and you're clear about which is most important.